UM-battery-lab/UMBC_Data_Localization/README.md

 2. Navigate to 'src/config/path_config.py'.
 3. Update the 'ROOT_PATH' value to reflect the path of the newly connected network drive.

-In the test folder, execute both the model and integration tests.
-Update the sys.path.insert value to point to your src code directory.

 ### Sample Useage:
 ```python